NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 Where PatientNotes.ai Has Real Strengths

-Chiropractic documentation support is another area where PatientNotes.ai has put visible effort.
-The platform has dedicated chiropractic landing pages and supports the SOAP structures used in musculoskeletal care, including the specific documentation needs around spinal manipulation, ROM measurements, and orthopedic test results.
-This is meaningful because chiropractors are underserved by tools built for mental health documentation.
-A multi-specialty scribe that has actually considered chiropractic documentation requirements is a different proposition than a mental health AI tool that technically accepts chiropractic use cases.
+Chiropractic documentation support is another area where the platform has invested real development.
+PatientNotes.ai covers the SOAP structures used in musculoskeletal care, including documentation requirements around spinal manipulation, ROM measurements, and orthopedic test results.
+Chiropractors are underserved by tools built for mental health documentation.
+A multi-specialty scribe that has actually considered chiropractic documentation standards is a meaningfully different proposition from a therapy AI tool that technically accepts chiropractic use cases.

 In a template-first model, the AI cannot write what the clinician did not write.
-If the note summary did not address a required field, that field stays empty in the output.
+If the post-session summary did not address a required field, that field stays empty in the output.
 The empty field signals the clinician to complete it.
 The output contains exactly the clinical content the clinician provided, structured according to the template.

-Pricing: $25 vs $50, and What Each Buys
+Pricing: $25 vs $50, and the "Most Affordable" Claim

 NotuDocsPatientNotes.ai

-Price$0 free; $25/mo Pro$50/mo
+PriceFree tier; $25/mo Pro$50/mo

-Free trialYes (free tier, no time limit)7-day, no credit card
+Free trialFree tier (no time limit)7-day, no credit card

 Input methodPost-session text written by clinicianSession description text